ssb22/web-typography/README.md

 * an `onclick` function for every `abbr` tag (helps in touchscreen situations with no mouse if you're using `<abbr title="...">`)

-* a function to 'collapse' any part of the page enclosed in an element with `class=collapsed` and replace it with a "Show details" link.
+* a function to 'collapse' parts of the page and replace it with a "Show details" link (this is deprecated because we should be using modern HTML's `<details>` and `<summary>` instead)

 Again if Javascript is not available then this is simply not done; the page should still be readable.

-The `class=collapsed` feature can be controlled with attributes `data-txt` (to set any text overriding the "Show details" default), and `data-opt` (can optionally be set to `centre`, `inline` or `inline-ftn`).
-If you want to collapse only under certain circumstances (for example small screens) then you may omit `class=collapsed` and call `hide0(id)` yourself after loading `typography.js` (see below), where `id` is the `id=` attribute of your collapsible (it must have an `id` when calling the code this way).
+Deprecated collapse function: call `hide0(id)` after loading `typography.js` (see below), where `id` is the `id=` attribute of your collapsible.

 Usage
 -----